Data Retention

 Reducing outdated or unnecessary files makes it easier to locate current information and improves the overall usability of institutional systems.

-Over the past several weeks, members of the UNCG community reviewed and responded to the proposed Data Retention approach.
-Faculty, staff, and governance groups shared thoughtful feedback about how retention policies could affect teaching, research, and day-to-day work.
+Faculty, staff, and governance groups shared thoughtful feedback about how retention practices could affect teaching, research, and day-to-day work.

 We appreciate the time and care that went into this feedback.

-From the beginning, this effort was introduced as a proposal intended to start a campus conversation.
-Based on what we heard, the approach has been refined to better balance responsible data stewardship, institutional compliance requirements, and the operational needs of our academic community.
+Based on what we heard, the approach was refined to better balance responsible data stewardship, institutional compliance requirements, and the operational needs of our academic community.

 What This Means For You